 (b) Which can be displayed in reception areas to put off those who would seek to gain money through fraudulent floor slip and fall claims.
 We will also provide stickers to place around different areas

 (Testing the Coefficient of Friction), which can test floors for actual grip potential as opposed to an approximation and suitable in a court of law for personal claim injuries

-to determine floor slipperiness on an inclined floor in wet, dry and contaminated floor conditions; these are generally performed off site on floor samples before a floor covering is chosen and give a variety of readings for a person wearing safety shoes or in bare feet, so floor manufacturers and those persons specifying floors can also consider, for example, what floor type is required for a swimming pool.
+to determine floor slipperiness on an inclined floor in wet, dry and contaminated floor conditions; these are generally performed off site via floor sample tests before a floor covering is chosen and give a variety of readings for a person wearing safety shoes or in bare feet, so floor manufacturers and those persons specifying floors can also consider, for example, what floor type is required for a swimming pool -

 determines how coarse a floor surface is and gives an indication of what anti slip properties a floor ‘may’ have.
 Floor surface roughness can only be approximated to the Coefficient of Friction and different slip risk characteristics will be seen on different floor types for the same Rz Readings (An average of a number of floor surface readings)

 uses a trolley rolled down an inclined ramp.
 Depending on how far the trolley travels when it comes into contact with the flooring surface will give an indication of heel slip and is reported to be equated to the action of a pedestrians heel slipping on a floor.

 are self powered trolleys that drag themselves across the floor surface, measuring the Coefficient of Friction as they move.